awslabs/agents-for-amazon-bedrock-blueprints/docs/UserGuide.md

 The `BedrockGuardrailsBuilder` construct is a utility class that simplifies the creation of Amazon Bedrock Guardrails.
 Guardrails are a set of rules and policies that help ensure the safety and compliance of your AI applications.
 The
 `BedrockGuardrailsBuilder` allows you to configure various aspects of a Guardrail, such as content filtering, sensitive information handling, topic management, and word policies.
-Once you've built the Guardrail using the `BedrockGuardrailsBuilder` you can associate it with an Amazon Bedrock Agent Blueprint using the `BedrockAgentBlueprintsConstruct`
+After you've built the Guardrail using the `BedrockGuardrailsBuilder` you can associate it with an Amazon Bedrock Agent Blueprint using the `BedrockAgentBlueprintsConstruct`

 ```
 const guardrail = guardrailBuilder.build();